XML Map Connector

 Template Files from Transformation Connectors

-Transformation connectors like X12, EDIFACT, and CSV automatically convert documents into XML, so they can easily generate template XML files.
+Transformation connectors like X12, EDIFACT, and CSV automatically convert documents into XML.
+This allows the connectors to generate template XML files easily.

 Upload Test File